dyninst/dyninst/docs/stackwalk/developer/procstate.h.rst

 .. cpp:class:: ProcDebug : public ProcessState

-  Access to StackwalkerAPI’s debugger is through the ``ProcDebug`` class, which inherits from the ``ProcessState`` interface.
+  Access to StackwalkerAPI's debugger is through the ``ProcDebug`` class, which inherits from the ``ProcessState`` interface.

   .. cpp:member:: protected Dyninst::ProcControlAPI::Process::ptr proc